Panasonic G9 versus Sony RX100 V

 Both the G9 and the RX100 V are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The RX100 V replaced the earlier Sony RX100 IV, while the G9 followed on from the Panasonic G85.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic G9 or the Sony RX100 V – has the upper hand?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.